balsa-asanovic/mord-os/README.md

 ## Final

 This was a very fun project.
 Had a bit of everything regarding the frontend work.
-It was really cool to experience, to a small degree, those upper echelons of OS programming. :D
+It was really cool to experience, to a small degree, those upper echelons of OS programming. :smile: